expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 Note that you will have to use `Notifications.addListener` somewhere for this function to work.

-On Android, if you wish to use [`doNotOpenInForeground`](#arguments-5) option, this function works similar as the [`TaskManager.defineTask`](../../sdk/task-manager/#taskmanagerdefinetasktaskname-task) function, which means that this function must be called in the global scope of your JavaScript bundle.
+On Android, if you wish to use the [`doNotOpenInForeground`](#arguments-5) option, this function calls [`TaskManager.defineTask`](../../sdk/task-manager/#taskmanagerdefinetasktaskname-task), which means that you will have to install [`expo-task-manager`](../../sdk/task-manager/), and that this function must be called in the global scope of your JavaScript bundle.
 In particular, it **cannot** be called in any of React lifecycle methods like componentDidMount.

 ### Related types